 Shrink Your Sodium Consumption

-- We all need some sodium, but most of us eat about 3400 mg of sodium per day.
+- We all need some salt intake, but most of us eat about 3400 mg of sodium per day.
 This is more than double the amount of sodium we need.

 - Healthy adults need only 1500 mg of sodium per day.